Percy Greene: Career

 President Harry S. Truman, after hearing about Greene’s speech in Washington, D.C., called the Jackson Advocate office and asked what Percy needed in Mississippi and how he could help.
 Greene said "We need the vote Mr. President.
 We need the vote…without intimidation, or poll tax... we need the right to vote and the protection of the federal government."
 The following year, 1948, Greene was photographed by Life magazine and other publications as he voted for the first time.
 In February 1948, Greene keynoted a Mississippi Citizens Committee, and they supported President Harry S. Truman's civil rights program.

 In 1951, Paul B. Johnson Jr. ran for governor of Mississippi, and Greene publicly supported the Johnson ticket, rallying the black voters to support him; this angered white voters who rallied to Mr. Johnson's opponent.
-When Johnson lost the election he blamed Greene and said Greene gave him the "kiss of death".
+When Johnson narrowly lost the election he blamed Greene and said Greene gave him the "kiss of death".
 After the May 17, 1954 Brown v.
 Board of Education decision when the U.S. Supreme Court declared school segregation unconstitutional, Greene felt it was the wrong decision and his politics dramatically changed.
 He was part of a small black middle class in the state, and they wanted to maintain their class status.
 He supported voting rights and equal education for blacks, and also felt that segregation should continue.